Ira Hayes: Second flag-raising

 The first flag flying over Mount Suribachi at the south end of Iwo Jima was regarded to be too small to be seen by the thousands of Marines fighting on the other side of Iwo Jima.
 The Marines in command and Lt.
 Col. Johnson decided that a larger flag should be taken on top and flown on the mountain.
 In the early afternoon, Capt.
 Severance ordered Sgt.
 Michael Strank a rifle squad leader from Second Platoon, E Company, to ascend Mount Suribachi with three Marines from his squad and raise the larger flag.
 Sgt.
 Strank then ordered Cpl.
 Harlon Block, Pfc.
 Hayes, and Pfc.
 Franklin Sousley to go with him up Suribachi with supplies (or communication wire).
 Pfc.
 Rene Gagnon the Second Battalion's runner (messenger) for E Company was ordered to take "walkie-talkie" batteries and the replacement flag up the mountain, and return the first flag to the battalion adjutant down below.

 When all five Marines were on top, a Japanese steel pipe was found by Pfc.
 Hayes and Pfc.
 Sousley who carried the pipe to Sgt.
 Strank and Cpl.
 Block near the first flag.
 The second flag was attached to the pipe and, as Sgt.
 Strank and his three Marines were about to raise the flagstaff, he yelled out to two nearby Marines from Schrier's patrol to help them raise it.
 At approximately 1 p.m., Lt.
 Schrier ordered the raising of the second flag and the lowering of the original flag.
 The second flag was raised by Sgt.
 Strank, Cpl.
 Block, Pfc.
 Hayes, Pfc.
 Sousley, Pfc.
 Harold Schultz, and Pfc.
 Harold Keller.
 After the flag was raised, rocks were added at the bottom of the flagstaff by Pfc.
 Schultz and Pfc.
 Keller, which was then stabilized by three guy-ropes because of the high winds on top.

 The raising of the second American flag on Mount Suribachi on February 23, 1945, was immortalized by Associated Press combat photographer Joe Rosenthal and became an icon of the world war.

 On March 14, another American flag was officially raised up a flagpole by two Marines under the orders of Lieutenant General Holland Smith during a ceremony at the V Amphibious Corps command post on the other side of Mount Suribachi where the 3rd Marine Division troops were located to signal the Marines occupied Iwo Jima.
 The flag flying on top of Mount Suribachi that Hayes helped raise was taken down.

 Hayes fought on the island until it was secure on March 26.
 The same day, he attended the service for the American troops buried at the 5th Marine Division Cemetery.
 Hayes boarded the USS Winged Arrow and left Iwo Jima with his unit for Hawaii on March 27.
-Easy Company had many casualties, Hayes was one of five marines remaining from his original platoon of forty-five men, including their corpsmen.
+Easy Company had many casualties, and Hayes was one of five marines remaining from his original platoon of 45 men, including their corpsmen.
 Sgt.
 Strank and Cpl.
 Block were killed on Iwo Jima on March 1, and Pfc.
 Sousley was killed on March 21.